medavox/distribackup/docs/message binary spec.md

 Objects inside a compound object don't need an ID byte; their type is inferred from the object's structure definition.
 Variable-length types (such as strings) still need their length field though.

-FileID Order of Constituent Objects
+FileInfo Order of Constituent Objects
 -----------------------------------
 Element             | Type
 --------------------|--------